antmicro/lpddr4-dram-controller-integration-soc/README.md

 Copyright (c) 2023-2024 [Antmicro](https://antmicro.com)

-This repository contains a Xilinx Vivado project for Antmicro LPDDR4 Test Board, which integrates Tristan LPDDR4 PHY and Tristan DRAM controller.
+This repository contains an AMD Vivado project for Antmicro LPDDR4 Test Board, which integrates Tristan LPDDR4 PHY and Tristan DRAM controller.
 Integration SoC runs a Zephyr application that trains LPDDR4 memory module and exposes interface to execute write/read operations on the trained module.

 All the components are standalone generated FPGA designs.
 They are integrated in [project.yml](topwrap/project.yml) via [Topwrap](https://github.com/antmicro/topwrap) tool.